Aces High (film): Development

 The movie was co-financed by EMI Films.
+Its production was announced in July 1975 by Nat Cohen of EMI, as part of a slate of films worth £6-7 million.
+(Others included Whatever Happened to the Likely Lads, a remake of Kind Hearts and Coronets, The Sweeney, Evil Under the Sun, Sergeant Steiner, Spanish Fly, To the Devil a Daughter, The Nat King Cole Story and Seven Nights in Japan.
+Some of these were not made.)

 Casting

 Peter Firth and Christopher Plummer joined Malcolm McDowell, who agreed to appear in the film because Gold had such a good reputation among actors at the time.

 Filming

 The shooting schedule took seven weeks with one week for rehearsal.
 Exteriors were shot in Spain and Southern England with principal photography at Booker Airfield, High Wycombe, Buckinghamshire, as well as St Katharine Docks and Eton College.
 Interiors were completed at Pinewood Studios.
+Malcolm McDowell recalls a highlight was when Douglas Bader visited the set.

-The production paid close attention to authenticity with First World War era equipment being used throughout the film such as the airfield facilities, barracks and motor transport.
-The depicted squadron (known as 76 Squadron) is loosely based on 56 Squadron, which flew the S.E.5 that regained Allied air superiority in mid 1917.
+The production paid close attention to authenticity with First World War–era equipment being used throughout the film such as the airfield facilities, barracks and motor transport.
+The squadron depicted (known as 76 Squadron) is loosely based on 56 Squadron, which flew the S.E.5 that regained Allied air superiority in mid-1917.
 Some scenes are based on real RFC stories, such as pilots choosing between jumping to their deaths or burning alive in their aircraft (as they were not issued parachutes).
 The juvenile mess room songs and young pilots "public school" attitudes capture the fatalistic attitudes of the time, when the life expectancy of a new pilot could be measured in weeks.